LuigiBrosNin/UNI/Master first year/Decision making with constraint programming/Decision making with constraint programming.md

 **Resources** -> asset available to execute operations (eg. capacity, number of seats in a classroom, num of available workers)

 ==Cumulative/Parallel Resource==
-**Cumulative/Parallel Resource** -> can execute multiple activities in paralel (activities can overlap over time, eg. a multi-core CPU)
+**Cumulative/Parallel Resource** -> can execute multiple activities in parallel (activities can overlap over time, eg. a multi-core CPU)

 ![[Pasted image 20241118144610.png]]
 - $r_k$ resource associated with capacity $c_k$